By Heather Caplan, RD

 A longitudinal analysis, conducted over eight decades, by Harvard researchers found that social connections “appear to be good for health.”
 Authors and performance experts Steve Magness and Brad Stulberg devote an entire section of their book, Peak Performance, to the benefits of real-life connections.
 And Dan Buettner, author of The Blue Zones—a book which outlines global communities with the longest life expectancies and healthiest populations—notes the importance of having a sense of community.
 Mental health and emotional wellbeing are material parts of your health not worth ignoring.

 So, will that post-run happy-hour beer perfectly replenish your glycogen stores and help to start to rebuild and repair your muscle tissue?
-I mean, probably not (although beer does have some amazing health benefits).
+I mean, probably not.
 Should you also have a glass of water, and enjoy some food?
 Yes, sure.